-Location and Size of Plot Unrestricted Land Cost per unit (based on 3 bed house) £ Social Rent Land Cost (3 bed house) £ Commuted sum per unit Accessible Rural -Loch Lomondside >4 units £30,000 £O £30,000 Accessible Rural -Loch Lomondside <4 units £27,500 £O £27,500 Accessible Rural - Stirling towns and villages >4 units £27,500 £O £27,500 Accessible Rural - Stirling towns and villages <4 units £25,000 £O £25,000 Remote Rural >4 units £20,000 £0 £20,000 Remote Rural <4 units £17,500 £0 £17,500
+Location and Size of Plot Unrestricted Land Cost per unit (based on 3 bed house) Social Rent Land Cost (3 bed house) £ Commuted sum per unit Accessible Rural - Loch Lomondside >4 units £30,000 £O £30,000 Accessible Rural - Loch Lomondside <4 units £27,500 £O £27,500 Accessible Rural - Stirling towns and villages >4 units £27,500 £O £27,500 Accessible Rural - Stirling towns and villages <4 units £25,000 £O £25,000 Remote Rural >4 units £20,000 £0 £20,000

+Commuted sums - how it works in practice

-Site of 4 units or more in Towns and Villages (including conversions) Sites of 3 units or less in Towns and Villages (including conversions) Sites at edge of villages or towns, in Building Groups and Small Rural Communities (including conversions) As stated above, a financial contribution will only be accepted where on-site provision is proven not to be viable.
+Site of 4 units or more in towns and villages (including conversions)

+As stated above, a financial contribution will only be accepted where on-site provision is proven not to be viable.
 The section below discusses development viability.
 Where it has been agreed that a financial contribution would be provided then this would be calculated on a basis of the % requirement and the location of the proposal.
+An example of this based on the table above is:

+For a site to be developed for 6 units:

+- Accessible Rural Loch Lomondside (50%) required to be affordable where on-site cannot be delivered so commuted sum taken Commuted sum is £30,000 x 3\ = £90,000 - \ Note: 3 units is 50% of total site numbers which is 6 units. - Accessible Rural Stirling town/village (33%) required to be affordable where on-site cannot be delivered so commuted sum taken Commuted sum is £27,500 x 2\ = £55,000 - \ Note: 2 units 33% of total site numbers which is 6 units - Remote rural (25%) required to be affordable Commuted sum is £20,000 x 1.5\ = £30,000 - \ Note: 1.5 units is 25% of total site numbers which is 6 units

+Sites of 3 units or less in towns and villages (including conversions)

-An example of this based on the table above is: On-site provision of affordable housing is not expected however as stated above, if you wish to build an affordable house(s) you would be exempt from paying a financial contribution.
+On-site provision of affordable housing is not expected however as stated above, if you wish to build an affordable house(s) you would be exempt from paying a financial contribution.
 You may wish to make a case to be exempt from both providing an affordable house and making a financial contribution to affordable housing, if so then read the section below on development viability.
+An example of this based on the table above is:

+For a site developing a single dwelling 100% affordable or commuted sum

+Loch Lomondside area commuted sum is £27,500 x 1 = £27,500

+For site of two dwellings - 100% affordable or commuted sum

+- Loch Lomondside area commuted sum is £27,500 x 2 = £55,000 - Accessible rural Stirling area commuted sum is £25,000 x 2 = £50,000

+Note: this policy does not apply for sites in Remote Rural area.

+Sites at edge of villages or towns, in building groups and small rural communities (including conversions)

-An example of this based on the table above is: On-site provision of affordable housing is expected on sites adjacent to villages and towns, in building groups and in small rural communities.
+On-site provision of affordable housing is expected on sites adjacent to villages and towns, in building groups and in small rural communities.
 Financial contributions are not an option in these locations unless the proposal is a conversion.
-In Accessible Rural - Loch Lomondside 3 units (50%) required to be affordable where on-site cannot be delivered so commuted sum taken - The commuted sum is £30,000 x3 = £90,000.
-Note: This is 50% of total site numbers which is 6 units.
-In Accessible Rural - Stirling town/village 2 units (33%) required to be affordable where on-site cannot be delivered so commuted sum taken - The commuted sum is £30,000 x2 = £60,000 Note: This is 33% of total site numbers which is 6 units In Remote rural 1.5 units (25%) required to be affordable The commuted sum is £20,000x1.5 = £30,000 Note: This is 25% of total site numbers which is 6 units For a site developing a single dwelling 100% affordable or commuted sum - In Loch Lomondside area the commuted sum is £27,500x1 = £27, 500 For site of two dwellings -100% affordable or commuted sum - In Loch Lomondside area the commuted sum is £27,500x2 = £55,000 In Accessible rural Stirling area the commuted sum is £25,000x2 = £50,000 Note: this policy does not apply for sites in Remote Rural area.